dharmafly/noodle/assets/svg-post/svg post.md

 Alternatives to SVG
 --------------------

-Font icons are useful for many scaleable colourable icons, such as those created in [Symbolset] (http://symbolset.com/) and those used in [github] (https://github.com/blog/1106-say-hello-to-octicons).
+Font icons are useful for many scaleable colourable icons, such as those created in [Symbolset](http://symbolset.com/) and [icons used in github](https://github.com/blog/1106-say-hello-to-octicons).
 The drawback is that unless you are using standard images, it is not trivial to create custom fonts.